uoe-agents/IGP2/docs/home.md

 1. Install IGP2: You should check out the "[Installation](installation.md)" page.
 2. Start using IGP2: You can refer to the "[First steps](first_steps.md)" page to run IGP2.
+3. Create your own scenario: You can create your own scenario by following the "[Custom scenarios](custom_scenarios.md)" page.
-3. Refer to the API: If you would like to develop your own code using IGP2 then you can consult the "[Python API](python_api.md)".
+4. Refer to the API: If you would like to develop your own code using IGP2 then you can consult the "[Python API](python_api.md)".

 ## Support

 If you have any issues with installing or running the code, then feel free to use the [GitHub Issues](https://github.com/uoe-agents/IGP2/issues) page to ask for help.
 We will endeavour to answer questions as soon as possible.

+### Bug reports
+If you encounter a bug with IGP2 please put in a ticket to the GitHub issues page with your systems setup information,  steps about how to reproduce your bug, and the debug log from your running of IGP2.

 ## Getting started